Table of Contents[Hide][Show]

 The major enzyme groups you might have heard of include proteases and peptidases that break down proteins, lipases that break down fats, and amylases that break down starches and sugars.

 You’ll typically find one or more of these types in varying quantities in commercially produced supplements.
-Well.org is particularly impressed with the powerful enzymes in the Just Thrive product Gluten Away.
+Well.org is particularly impressed with the powerful enzymes in the Just Thrive Gluten Away.

 Do enzymes actually work?
 The chemistry certainly does.

 However, some of the ones you swallow might not hang around long enough to do any good.
 Like other proteins, enzymes can easily end up getting digested themselves.

 To get around this problem, manufacturers may design their supplements with an enteric coating, making it more likely the enzymes will make it past the initial digestive process.

 Enzyme therapy already exists for conditions such as pancreatic insufficiency and lactose intolerance.
 Some high-performance athletes and bodybuilders take specially formulated enzymes to increase the bioavailability of protein for muscle repair.